Ready to explore the past? There’s no time like the present.

 Newberry exhibitions are free and open to all.
-Appointments are not required, but please sign in with us in the lobby when you arrive so we can manage entry into the galleries and ensure social distancing.
-Capacity in the galleries is limited.
+Appointments are not required, but please sign in with us in the lobby when you arrive.

 What about public programs, adult education seminars, and other programming?

-For now, all programs for students, teachers, scholars, and the public will continue to be held virtually.
+This fall, many Newberry programs will be virtual, with some being held in person.
 View our calendar of programs to see what’s coming up next.

-Do I really have to wear a mask at all times at the library?
+Do I have to wear a mask in the library?

 A face mask is required for everyone, regardless of vaccination status.